jamesplease/redux-resource/docs/introduction/core-concepts.md

 There are five pieces within a resource slice:

 - `resourceType`: The resource type (such as "books" or "authors")
-- `resources`: The location of individual resource's primary attributes
+- `resources`: Where the resource's primary attributes are located
 - `meta`: Additional information about individual resources.
 You can store information here that isn't persisted to a remote server.
-- `lists`: A way to store ordered arrays of resources.
+- `lists`: A place to store and manage ordered arrays of resources.
-- `requests`: Information about the requests that are modifying this resource type (requests will be covered in greater detail in the "Requests" section of this guide)
+- `requests`: Information about the requests that are modifying this resource type (requests will be covered in greater detail in the "Requests" section of these guides)

 An empty resource slice looks like the following: